Skip to content

 1. Using the REST query builder to create the various REST web service requests and verify that they return the expected data in the expected format.

-2. Parameterizing these REST web service requests into reusable templates and saving as Rapise learned objects.
+2. Parameterizing these REST web service requests into reusable templates and saving them as Rapise learned objects.

-3. Generating the test script in Javascript that uses the learned Rapise web service objects.
+3. Generating the JavaScript test script that uses the learned Rapise web service objects.

-We shall discuss each of these steps in turn.
+We will discuss each of these steps in turn.

 1. Using the REST Query Builder